MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

 ---
 lab:
-    title: 'Get started with generative AI and agents in Microsoft Foundry'
+  title: Get started with generative AI and agents in Microsoft Foundry
-    description: 'Use Microsoft Foundry to deploy a generative AI model and create an agent.'
+  description: Use Microsoft Foundry to deploy a generative AI model and create an
+    agent.
   level: 200
   duration: 35 minutes
+  islab: true
+  primarytopics:
+  - Microsoft Foundry
 ---

 # Get started with generative AI and agents in Microsoft Foundry